hi-18-K/TODO_Manager/README.md

 ->other supporting files for deployment.

-We have not yet deployed our web-app..will do it soon!! :upside_down_face:
+We have not yet deployed our web-app..will do it soon(within a span of 5-6 days)!! :upside_down_face:

+(presentation provided in files as it could not be uplaoded while making submission :( dont know why the error persisted !!)